MrJoshuaT/Fabric-Copper-Golem/README.md

 ## Features

+## Copper Buttons
+* Waxed and unwaxed variants
+  * Lower redstone signal and breaking strengths when oxidised

 ### Spawning
 * The spawning combo is a bottom __Copper Block__, middle __Carved Pumpkin__ Block and top __Lightning Rod__.
 * In creative, you can use the Copper Golem spawn egg